 - where it may be inconvenient constantly to be transferring and recording changes of share ownership; or

-- where the organisation is not one where it is appropriate for its members personally to own any share in the assets of the organisation.
+- where the organisation is not one where it is appropriate for its members personally to own any share in the assets of the business.

 The people who would get together to become shareholders in a normal private company become guarantors in a company limited by guarantee.
 A member has no obligation to provide money except to the extent of his guarantee, just once, in the event that the company becomes insolvent.

-In many cases a liability limit of just £1 is set.
-Whatever the sum is, it will be specified in the memorandum & articles of association of the company.
+In many cases, a liability limit of just £1 is set.
+Whatever the sum is, it will be specified in the articles of association of the company.

-Since there are no shareholders and no shares in a company limited by guarantee, a profit cannot be distributed to its members in the form of dividends.
+Since there are no shareholders and no shares, a profit cannot be distributed to its members in the form of dividends.
 Any profit is retained to be used for the purposes, objectives and policies for which the company exists.

 For example, if a company was set up to raise funds for medical research then any profits generated by the company must be used for that purpose.